-- There is a wide variety of recordings that are randomly infused into the generator in order to prevent looping.
+- There is a wide variety of recordings that are randomly infused into the generator to prevent looping.

-- The richness of it all comes through in a subtle manner: for instance, forest sounds include the cooing of a cuckoo bird at various times just so that the customer feels as though he is really sitting in a forest.
+- The richness of it all comes through subtly: for instance, forest sounds include the cooing of a cuckoo bird at various times just so that the customer feels as though he is really sitting in a forest.

 - The stylish design is ideal for the modern home today.
 That, and of course the fact that you need not control it on your own when the external noise increases/decreases around you is clever.

-- You can play around with the buttons in order to find yourself just the right pitch and volume with regard to the noise that you’re hearing outside.
-Further, the quality of the speakers are good, blocking out most, if not all of the external noise that you might be hearing otherwise, helping you sleep soundly.
+- You can play around with the buttons to find yourself just the right pitch and volume with regards to the noise that you hear outside.
+Further, the quality of the speakers is good, blocking out most, if not all of the external noise that you might be hearing otherwise, helping you sleep soundly.

 HoMedics Sound Spa

 If you are browsing through potential options amidst the lower priced machines, we’d say that this is definitely one of the better ones.
 Of course, other brands sell their products in the same price range, but I think that it’s important to evaluate each one of them based on the value of the purchase.
 Better to buy smart than end up regretting what you bought in the first place.

 What’s special about the HoMedics Sound Spa?
 I think an endearing feature about the same is how good the sound quality is, especially at the price they’re offering it at.
 Also the the sound is prett6y much adequate to mask reasonable range of external noises.

 Key points to consider